yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 >    - Click Run Tool
 >
 >    > <comment-title> Column names and numbers </comment-title>
 >    > To provide ggplot2 with the data for the X- and Y-axis, column numbers must be passed to the function.
 You have to check which column numbers the columns `POS` and `REL.ALT` have.
-In addition, ggplot2 offers the option of splitting the data according to `SAMPLE`, to obtain a separate plot for each value in SAMPLE.
+In addition, ggplot2 offers the option of splitting the data according to `ISOLATE`, to obtain a separate plot for each value in ISOLATE.
 >    > * `POS` = column 2
 >    > * `REL.ALT` = column 32
->    > * `SAMPLE` = column 25
+>    > * `ISOLATE` = column 25
 >    > ![VCF tab-deliminated table with column names and numbers](../../images/baculovirus-isolate-variation/galaxy_vcf_table_column_numbers_names.png "Section of the VCF table with column numbers and names. ")
 >    {: .comment}
 >
 {: .hands_on}

 As a result, we get a SNV plot that shows the relative frequency of the first alternative nucleotide in all variable SNV positions.
 Before we have a closer look at the data, we have to remember that all the sequencing data (= the reads) were mapped during this workflow against the reference genome of CpGV-M. For that reason, all isolates are compared to the genome of CpGV-M. We see that CpGV-E2 has a heterogeneous SNV pattern.
 CpGV-M appears homogeneous but with relatively few genetic variation – but keep in mind that the sequence data of CpGV-M was mapped against its own reference, which is why one might assume less variability.
 For CpGV-S, the variability is also homogeneous, but many SNV positions have a nucleotide frequency close to one.
 This could indicate that the isolate is homogeneous but different from the reference CpGV-M. For isolate CpGV-V15, a SNV cloud occurs at approximately 0.5 (50%), which could indicate a mixed isolate.
-By “mixed”, it is meant that two or more (homogenous) isolates occur in a certain ratio in this sample.
+By “mixed”, it is meant that two or more (homogenous) isolates occur in a certain ratio in this isolate.

 ![SNV plot](../../images/baculovirus-isolate-variation/snp_plot.png "Single nucleotide variant (SNV) plot of all variable positions in the sequenced CpGV isolates CpGV-E2 (top left), CpGV-M (top right), CpGV-S (bottom left) and CpGV-V15 (bottom right).
 Each point represents the relative frequency of the first alternative nucleotide (allele).")